Web3-Builders-Alliance/CodeJournals.W22TWT.Nahem/code_journal_2.md

         })
     }

-### Tests

-Writing unit tests when developing smart contracts is very useful because they help us verify that the functions we wrote do what they should.

-We need to import some structures that simulate the state of the blockchain, create a fake storage and simulate the user signing the transaction and sending funds.
-This is all achieved using the testing module from the standard library of CosmWasm and must only be used for testing purposes.

-    use cosmwasm_std::testing::{mock_dependencies, mock_env, mock_info};

-First, we create a mutable variable `deps` and assign to it to the result from the `mock_dependencies()` function, which creates all external requirements that can be injected for unit tests.

-        let mut deps = mock_dependencies();

-Also, we create a variable named `msg` that simulates the `InstantiateMsg` with an arbitrary number for `count`.

-    let msg = InstantiateMsg { count: 17 };

-We simulate a dummy user `creator` who sends `1000 earth` coins to the contract address.

-    let info = mock_info("creator", &coins(1000, "earth"));

-Then we call the instantiate( ... ) functions passing all variables previously defined and save the result to a variable `res`, short from response.
-We call the `unwrap()` method to make sure the function returns an Ok value, but if there's an error we want the test to fail.

-    let res = instantiate(deps.as_mut(), mock_env(), info, msg).unwrap();

-`assert_eq!( ... , ... )` compares both values and panics if they're different.
-This is very useful to check that the expected response from the `instantiate` function matches the value we hardcoded before in the `InstantiateMsg { count: 17 }` we passed.
-If anything panics then the test will pass.

-    assert_eq!(0, res.messages.len());

-We now double check that the instantiate function is properly working.
-For that, we'll use the `query` fucntion passing the `GetCount` parameter, unwrap it to make sure if doesn't fail, and then we need to convert it back `from_binary` to be able to compare the value obtained with the hardcoded `count` previously set.
-The dependencies are passed as reference when querying the contract because we don't need to modify blockchain state.

-    let res = query(deps.as_ref(), mock_env(), QueryMsg::GetCount {}).unwrap();
-    let value: GetCountResponse = from_binary(&res).unwrap();
-    assert_eq!(17, value.count);

-Once we check that `instantiate()` works fine, we do the same for `increment()` and `reset()`.
-Bear in mind that we need to `instantiate()` the contract before we can either use the `increment()` or `reset()` functions.
-We should also check that the contract returns an error when trying to reset the counter when the sender is different from the contract owner.

-    let unauth_info = mock_info("anyone", &coins(2, "token"));
-    let msg = ExecuteMsg::Reset { count: 5 };
-    let res = execute(deps.as_mut(), mock_env(), unauth_info, msg);
-    match res {
-        Err(ContractError::Unauthorized {}) => {}
-        _ => panic!("Must return unauthorized error"),
-    }

 ## Improvements

 This is a very basic contract that needs to be tweaked a little bit in order to make it useful.
 It's meant to be used as a skeleton to have the structure ready to add some extra custom logic to it.